rcc-uchicago/RCC-benchmark-suite/README.md

   - [IOR](ior): Parallel IO Benchmark Software

 These applications evaluate different aspects of HPC systems, such as compute capabilities, interconnect communication, memory bandwidth, and I/O performance.
 A brief description of each application follows.

 - [HPCG](https://github.com/hpcg-benchmark/hpcg)
   - Solves a sparse linear system using the conjugate gradient method, common to domains such as CFD and FEM.
   - Focus: Strong scaling performance of matrix operations (GFLOP/s vs. number of nodes).
+  - GPU versions are provided by [NVIDIA](https://github.com/NVIDIA/nvidia-hpcg) and [ROCm](https://github.com/ROCm/rocHPCG)
   - Parallelization: MPI

 - [HPCC](https://github.com/icl-utk-edu/hpcc)